evanseitz/personal_website/content/authors/admin/_index.md

 I'm Evan Seitz, a Computational Postdoctoral Fellow at the [Simons Center for Quantitative Biology](https://www.cshl.edu/research/quantitative-biology/) at [Cold Spring Harbor Laboratory](https://www.cshl.edu/).
 My work focuses on interpreting deep neural networks trained on genomic data, with an emphasis on uncovering the regulatory mechanisms encoded in DNA sequence.

 I'm the developer of [**SQUID**](https://github.com/evanseitz/squid-nn) and [**SEAM**](https://github.com/evanseitz/seam-nn), two explainable AI methods for understanding what deep neural networks (DNNs) are learning from functional genomics data.
-SQUID uses surrogate models to interpret *cis*-regulatory mechanisms and was published in [*Nature Machine Intelligence*](https://www.nature.com/articles/s42256-024-00851-5).
+SQUID interprets *cis*-regulatory mechanisms using surrogate models and was published in [*Nature Machine Intelligence*](https://www.nature.com/articles/s42256-024-00851-5).
 SEAM explores how genetic variation reshapes those mechanisms.
 I recently presented SEAM at the [ICLR Generative and Experimental Perspectives for Biomolecular Design (GEM) Workshop](https://openreview.net/forum?id=PtjMeyHcTt) with a preprint currently in preparation for journal submission.

-Previously, I completed my PhD at [Columbia University](https://www.columbia.edu/) in the [Frank Lab](https://joachimfranklab.org/), where I developed geometric machine learning methods to explore conformational landscapes of biomolecules using cryo-EM data.
+Previously, I completed my PhD at [Columbia University](https://www.columbia.edu/) with Nobel laureate [Joachim Frank](https://joachimfranklab.org/), where I developed geometric machine learning and explainability frameworks to reveal conformational heterogeneity in cryo-EM protein structures.
 Across both molecular and genomic systems, a central theme in my work is using machine learning — and rigorous interpretation — to make sense of biological complexity.

-Before my scientific career, I worked professionally in 2D and 3D animation and design.
-I still enjoy visual storytelling and bring this perspective to my research, especially when designing figures and communicating results.
+Before my scientific career, I worked professionally in animation and communication, including a collaboration with [Dr. Jennifer Aaker](https://www.gsb.stanford.edu/faculty-research/faculty/jennifer-aaker) to direct and animate a series of educational videos based on research conducted at Stanford University.
+The series premiered at the [Future of StoryTelling Summit](https://futureofstorytelling.org/) in NYC.
+I continue to enjoy visual storytelling—especially when designing figures and communicating results.
 Outside of science, I enjoy hiking, biking, tennis, and board games with friends and family.

 This site serves as a hub for my work, ideas, and ongoing projects in computational biology and machine learning.
 For more information, you can download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}, or connect with me on [LinkedIn](https://www.linkedin.com/in/eeseitz).